nol13/fuzzball.js/README.md

 ### International (a.k.a. non-ascii)

+If your text contains non-ascii characters set full_process to false or they will get stripped out. (got a good locale specific alphanumeric check in js?)

+**If useCollator and/or astral is set to true, full_process will be set to false automatically.**

 To use collation when calculating edit distance, set **useCollator** to true.

 Setting useCollator to true will have an impact on performance, so if you have a _really_ large number of choices may be best to pre-process instead if possible.